Filter Ferret

 W × H × D27.5 × 68 × 27.5 in

-The keyboard tray with metal slide rails is essential at this size — without it, the 27.5-inch surface can't fit both a monitor and a keyboard.
-With the tray, the surface holds a monitor and the keyboard slides underneath when not in use.
+The keyboard tray with metal slide rails is essential here.
+At 27.5 inches per side, the surface can't fit a monitor and a keyboard together.
+Tray slides the keyboard underneath.
+Surface stays clear.

-At 27.5 inches per side, this desk uses less wall space than the 31.5-inch options while providing more total storage thanks to the hutch.
-The trade-off is visual weight — a 68-inch-tall unit in a corner is more visually dominant than a 30-inch desk, even if it uses the same floor space.
+27.5-inch wings — less wall space than the 31.5-inch options — but more total storage thanks to the hutch.
+The trade-off is visual weight.
+A 68-inch unit in a corner is more dominant than a 30-inch desk, even if it uses the same floor space.

 SEDETA Corner Standing Desk — Best Standing Desk